rdivyanshu/rdivyanshu.github.io/mds/2024/01/tla-logic-in-dafny.md

 To prove that timer will eventually reach 0 we start with initial state and try to convince Dafny that we can always find state `m` (I am using index of state as synonyms for that state) in which `min` is 0.
 There are two cases to consider
 a) when antecedent of weak fairness is true and b) when it is false.
-In second case antecedant being false means there exists state `k` at which `min` is less than or equal to 0 which together with safety condition proves that `min` is exactly 0.
+In second case antecedent being false means there exists state `k` at which `min` is less than or equal to 0 which together with safety condition proves that `min` is exactly 0.
 In first case applying antecedent to weakly fair property gives us state `k` at which next transition will decreases `min`.
 Note that it just says that `min` will decrease between state `k` and `k+1`.
 It is required that current state `r` has